Deploying FreeBSD on VMware

 This gives us everything we need to be able to deploy.
 Some of the values will become clearer as we go along, but here’s a short summary:

-• Most of the following fields like name, memory and so on are vanilla Netbox fields that are available on a VM.
+and so on are vanilla Netbox fields that are available on a VM. - The

-• The custom_fields part will be provided to you by Netbox, and this is where you can specify your own data for VMs, but only in a sort of key/value fashion.
+part will be provided to you by Netbox, and this is where you can specify your own data for VMs, but only in a sort of key/value fashion. - The

-• The config_context is a JSON object that you yourself define in Netbox however you want.
+is a JSON object that you yourself define in Netbox however you want.
 In this case it is being used to amend VMware specific information for every interface on the VM itself.
-There are probably other ways to do this, like custom fields on an interface.
+There are probably other ways to do this, like custom fields on an interface. - The

 Examples of how this might be generated automatically from Netbox might be the subject of a future blog post, but I assure you it would probably be as long as this entire post, so we’ll skip that for now.